Exploring the Impact of Model Scaling on Parameter-Efficient Tuning: Parameter-efficient Tuning ( ) Methods

 \subsection{Training Configurations of \PET Methods}

-The trainable module of a \PET method $\theta$ is composed of $L$ trainable weights $\mathbf{W}$ (all trainable weights) of the specific \PET method, which can be expressed as $\theta= \{ \mathbf{{W}}_{1}, \mathbf{{W}}_{2}, ..., \mathbf{{W}}_{L} \}$.
+The tunable module of a \PET method $\theta$ is composed of $L$ tunable weights $\mathbf{W}$ (all tunable weights) of the specific \PET method, which can be expressed as $\theta= \{ \mathbf{{W}}_{1}, \mathbf{{W}}_{2}, ..., \mathbf{{W}}_{L} \}$.
 We also follow Equation \eqref{eq:pet_training_objective} to train the \PET method.
 During training, we only optimize $\theta$ while freezing the rest of the parameters in the PLM.
-We adopt a batch size of $32$ and a learning rate of 3e-4 with no warm-up for most of the \PET models and tasks.
-However, here are two special cases soft-prompts and RTE datasets.
-Since soft-prompts are hard to optimize, we adopt a learning rate of 3e-2.
-Besides, due to the small size of RTE dataset, we set the learning rate for all \PET methods as 5e-5 on RTE dataset.
+We adopt a batch size of $32$ and have no warm-up for most of the \PET models and tasks.
 The maximum input length is $128$ for single sentence tasks (SA) and $256$ for multi-sentence tasks (NLI, PI, QA, SUM).
 The maximum generation length is $1$ for classification tasks (SA, NLI, PI), $64$ for Multi-News, and $128$ for SAMSum.
+On the BERT, BLOOM, T5 models, we set their learning rates as \{3e-4\}, \{3e-4, 5e-5\}, \{1e-4, 1e-3, 1e-2\} respectively.
+Then, we choose the best performance to report.